lambda-m/lambda-m-blog/content/posts/utm-easy-cloning.md

 Source: [ServerFault](https://serverfault.com/a/1162322) - The UTM applescript cheatsheet can be found [here](https://docs.getutm.app/scripting/cheat-sheet/)

-Perhaps it turns out to be easiest to do everything using applescript, as it seems it is able to
+Perhaps it'll turn out to be easiest to do everything using applescript, as it seems it is able to do everything I need.
+To be continued...